Setup Guide

 Return mode chooses the highest call strike above that baseline where

 bid / baseline >= Weekly %.
-Chance mode uses the option chain's visible
+Assignment mode uses the option chain's visible

 available quote if none satisfy both.
 If multiple qualifying call strikes have the same

-bid, the higher strike wins.
-If no primary call meets the target, the fallback chooses the closest
+negative.
+If no primary call meets the target, the fallback chooses the closest positive-bid

 - Symbol